convertful/wordpress-plugin/readme.txt

 ### Become a Premium user

-Time-limited [upfront Premium subscription](https://optin.guru/premium/) for just $1.25 per month.
+Time-limited [upfront Premium subscription](https://convertful.com/premium/) for just $1.25 per month.

 Our Premium version is based on the principle of giving MORE, not just giving the necessary: more templates, more flexibility, more options.

 ### Get Support and Know-How

-Visit our open and friendly-written [Knowledge Base (Documentation)](https://app.optin.guru/docs/).
+Visit our open and friendly-written [Knowledge Base (Documentation)](https://app.convertful.com/docs/).
 Get easy step-by-step visual instructions, video tutorials and know-hows.

-Contact us on the [contact form](https://optin.guru/contact-form/) with your questions, technical issues or feature requests.
+Contact us on the [contact form](https://convertful.com/contact-form/) with your questions, technical issues or feature requests.

-Learn more about Optin.Guru [on our site](https://optin.guru/).
+Learn more about Convertful [on our site](https://convertful.com/).

 == Frequently Asked Questions ==